nnefil/education_platform/.ipynb_checkpoints/README-checkpoint.md

 ## Results

 - The Conversion Rate (CR) remained stable, indicating that the new payment mechanics didn't deter potential customers.
-- Average Revenue Per User (ARPU) shows some growth but we coulnd prof that this increase is statisticaly significant.
-- There was a significant increase in Average Revenue Per Paying User (ARPPU), suggesting a positive impact of the new payment mechanics.
+- There was a significant increase in both Average Revenue Per User (ARPU) and Average Revenue Per Paying User (ARPPU), suggesting a positive impact of the new payment mechanics.

 ## Technologies